anandavj/anandavj/README.md

 </p>

 Hi,
 I'm Ananda Vijaya, a programmer who lives in Indonesia.
 I am currently working at [Samsung Research Indonesia](https://www.samsung.com/id/srin/).
-I write bug that disguise as feature _(Just Kidding- or not?)_
+I write bugs that disguise as features _(Just Kidding- or not?)_

 ## 💬 About Me
 - Got my Bachelor Degree in Computer Science at Diponegoro University, Semarang, Indonesia